Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Results

-While scanning the laser across the membrane, the full temperature distribution is calculated for each laser spot position on the membrane (three examples are provided in Fig.~\ref{fig:intro}d).
-For each of these temperature distributions, the average temperature within the laser spot is calculated, from which all values are combined to obtain a two-dimensional map of the graphene temperature upon illumination.
-This induced-temperature map is presented in Fig.~\ref{fig:intro}e) and is the temperature map that is obtained experimentally upon illumination of the sample with high laser power.\\ Experimentally, however, the situation is reversed.
-From a series of Raman maps, we construct the induced temperature maps (see Fig.~\ref{fig:intro}b), while the corresponding thermal conductivity maps are unknown.
 To obtain the thermal conductivity map, an iterative minimization procedure is employed.
-Its starting point is an initial (typically uniform) guess of the thermal conductivity.
+More information can be found in section S3 of the Supporting Information, in which we also validate the numerical method on a simulated system with a known thermal conductivity map.
+The starting point is an initial (typically uniform) guess of the thermal conductivity.
 In each iteration of the process, the corresponding induced temperature map is compared to the experimental temperature map, after which the thermal conductivity is adjusted pixel-wise according to the temperature difference.
-This process is repeated until the mean error across the membrane drops below the set threshold value \textit{i.e.}., the procedure is converged.
-We first validate our numerical method on a simulated system with a known thermal conductivity map, as shown in supporting information Fig. 2.
+This process is repeated until convergence is reached.